essembeh/YouRSS/README.md

 - you can have *user* pages and you can configure which associated channels
 - support *Redis* for caching and speeding up the webapp
 - support *light* and *dark* themes
-- you can choose th ebehavior when you click on the video thumbnail:
+- you can choose the behavior when you click on the video thumbnail:
   - open a modal dialog with the player (default)
   - the player will replace the thumbnail
   - open a new tab with the video